steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 confirmation before applying a configuration.
 1. Click Save at the top, and add comments if desired.

-That's our `Deploy Infrastructure` build pipeline finished!
+That's the `Deploy Infrastructure` build pipeline finished!
 On to the `Deploy Kubernetes App` pipeline...

 #### Deploying the Containerised App Demo with Kubernetes